noops-challenge/polybot/README.md

 ## ✨ A few ideas
 There are millions of things you can do with the Polybot, but here are a few ideas to get you started:

-- **Name them**: Did you know there's a formula to go from henagon to bigon to triangle to tetracontadigon?
+- **Name them**: Did you know there's a formula to name polygons—all the way from henagon to bigon to tetracontadigon?
 Learn about it [here](https://en.wikipedia.org/wiki/List_of_polygons) and show us how yours works.
 - **Sort them**: It's a simple matter of geometry to calculate the area of a polygon.
 Wouldn't they look nice sorted from largest to smallest?
 How fast could your algorithm do it?
 - **Make them obstacles in your game**: The polygons would look mighty interesting as asteroids falling from the sky or as boulders your hero has to avoid.
 - **Add physics**: Generate 100 polygons and let them fall from the top of the screen.
 Would they fit together?
 Would they squish other polygons?
 How much volume do they have, and how much mass?